NataliiaPovarova/ValueShiftWork/README.md

+**UPD: This repository is no longer maintained.
+We moved here: https://github.com/ai-alignment-liaison/ValueShiftProject under AI Alignment Liaison organisation.
+Please find the latest updates at the new address**

 **This repository contains work done by the ValueShift Team for Moonshot Alignment Program hosted by AI Plans.**

 ## General Description